Direction

 Dr Tanya Stojkovic is a neurologist and neuromuscular disease specialist at La Pitié Salpêtrière Hospital.
 She is also head of the neuromuscular disease reference centre and has been president of the French Peripheral Nerve Society (SFNP) since February 2021.

-Dr Giorgia Quérin is a neurologist and specialist in adult neuromuscular diseases at La Pitié Salpêtrière.
-She is also director of the two clinical trial platforms, I-Motion paediatric at the Trousseau site and I-Motion adult at La Pitié Salpêtrière.
+Dr Marina COLELLA is a paediatrician at Trousseau.
+She is also deputy director of the two clinical trial platforms, I-Motion paediatrics at Trousseau and I-Motion adults at Pitié Salpêtrière.

 AP-HP Trousseau